 Basel literally swims with art from world-class museums to street art on building walls.
 This shouldn’t be a surprise since the city is the home of Art Basel, the preeminent art festival that has become truly international with annual shows in Basel, Miami and Hong Kong.
-In fact, the art in Basel is so awesome that it made Journalist on the Run’s list of 50 unique things to do in Switzerland.
+In fact, the art scene in Basel is so awesome that it made Journalist on the Run’s list of 50 unique things to do in Switzerland.

 During our Basel visit, we couldn’t pick just one Basel museum… so we visited two world-class art museums in just two days.

 We spent hours roaming through centuries of art at Kunstmuseum Basel.
-Recently re-opened in two buildings right in the center of town, this museum has the largest collection of public art in Switzerland and features notable art by Cezanne, Renoir, Warhol & Lichtenstein along with ancient collections that date back thousands of years.
+Recently re-opened in two buildings right in the center of town, this museum has the largest collection of public art in Switzerland and features notable pieces by Cezanne, Renoir, Warhol & Lichtenstein along with ancient collections that date back thousands of years.

 The Vitra Design Museum offers a different kind of art experience.
 Although it’s technically located in Germany, the museum is just a short ride from Basel.
 Situated in a striking Frank Gehry building, this museum draws international visitors interested in learning about cutting-edge furniture and interior design.

 These museums may not be cheap, but don’t skip them.
-Basel Cards are a great solution as they include transportation and special discounts as well as reduced admission to the city’s many museums.
+Basel Cards are a great solution as they include transportation and special discounts as well as reduced admission to many of the city’s museums and other top Basel attractions.
 Depending on your schedule, you can purchase cards for 24, 48 or 72 hours.

 Kunstmuseum Basel is located at St. Alban-Graben 16, 4051 Basel, Switzerland.

 Fondation Beyeler is located at 101, 4125 Basel, Switzerland.

 Vitra Design Museum is located at Charles-Eames-Straße 2, 79576 Weil am Rhein, Germany.
 This museum is not part of the Basel Card since it’s not in the city.